GalaxyGate/guides/docs/discord/hosting_discord_js.md

 ## Installation

-### NodeJS
+### Node.js

-For a JavaScript discord bot, you will need to have NodeJS and npm installed on the server.
+For a JavaScript discord bot, you will need to have Node.js and npm installed on the server.
-To install NodeJS & npm run the commands listed.
+To install Node.js & npm run the commands listed.
 You can choose which version to install if you have a preference however I recommend that you should choose v12.

 v10